-Rooted in defined commercials goals, your communication strategy (comms strategy) tells you how you are going to deliver your business plan from a marketing communication perspective.
+Rooted in defined commercial goals, your communication strategy (comms strategy) tells you how you will deliver your business plan from a marketing communication perspective.

-Led by senior stakeholders from across your business, it details your value proposition, sector priorities, target personas, and messaging which will propel your target audience into action.

-Acting as your marketing communication compass, your comms strategy ensures all internal stakeholders are strategically aligned.
-This will leverage each and every engagement with your target audience and accelerate your commercial goals.
+Led by senior stakeholders from across your business, it details your value proposition, sector priorities, target personas, and messaging, which will propel your target audience into action.
+As your marketing communication compass, your comms strategy ensures all internal stakeholders are strategically aligned.
+This will leverage every engagement with your target audience and accelerate your commercial goals.